ArmaanMeh/Industrial_Manipulator_Kinematics_Simulation/README.md

   - **Maintainable:** Less brittle than hand-derived closed-form solutions and easier to adapt to new joint types or constraints.
   - **Practical:** Seeding IK with approach/contact poses and using regularized pseudo-inverse when necessary gives reliable behavior for position-only tasks.

+**Orientation control:** Removed — inverse kinematics is position-only in this version.
+If you need orientation objectives later, we can add them back as an optional feature that remains backward compatible.
 ## Requirements

 - Python 3.8+